petersem/posterr/README.md

 - Create a directory called `posterr` anywhere on your machine
 - Extract the appropriate binary for your machine and place it in this folder.
 - Run the executable file (double click or type posterr-windows.exe from windows, or ./posterr-xxx from Linux/MacOS)
+- Read the text file in the zip for parameter options

 |Parameter|Details|
 |--|--|